How to embrace haggling in the maze of Marrakech’s street markets

-So here are a few do’s and don’t’s when haggling at the amazing souks in Marrakesh: Remember haggling is a social, not purely commercial interaction.
+So here are a few do’s and don’t’s when haggling in the famous souks in Marrakech: Remember haggling is a social, not purely commercial interaction.
 Always be polite and good-humoured, and if you’re serious about buying something, accept the mint tea you’re offered, and enjoy the stories you will be told.
 Smile and enjoy.
 You’re in no hurry.
-It could take time, but you’re on holiday, and trying to embrace that local thing outside the Hotel.
+It could take time, but you’re on holiday in Marrakech, so try to embrace the local custom!

 Don’t begin the bargaining process unless you’re actually serious about buying the item.
 Just smile and move on.
 Start out hesitant.
-Hmmm… You’re not sure if you need that iguana skin.
+Hmmm… You’re not sure if you need that tea pot.
 Make him work for his money, while remaining polite.
 Show you’re in love with something, and you lose your bargaining power.

 Now it gets serious.
-The rule of thumb is to offer between a third and a half of what he initially quotes, and go from there.
-And be prepared for the laughter which will accompany the first price you offer.
+The rule of thumb is to offer between a third of what the souk seller initially quotes, and go from there.
+And be prepared for the laughter or feigned outrage which will accompany the first price you offer.
 It’s not a problem or a put-down; it’s a process.
-You’re not in M&S here.
+You’re in Marrakech, not in M&S.

 Stick to your guns.
 Good bargainers will be prepared to walk away from any purchase – but you have to be serious about this.
 If the salesman wants to sell it to you, he’ll come and find you, even if you’re halfway across the souk.

 If you really can’t or don’t want to pay the price offered, decline politely and walk away.
-You may be followed, but probably not.
+You may be followed, but probably not or not for long.
 Remember that what you’re haggling over may be just a few euros, and you may just prefer to avoid the hassle and pay the price asked.
 That’s OK.

 There’s no such thing as the ‘right price’.
+Items don’t come with a price tag and are sold at the price buyers are prepared to pay.
 If you’re happy with your purchase, then you’ve paid the right price.
-Don’t feel you’ve gone way over the odds.
+Don’t feel you have gone way over the odds.
 And never feel bad about paying too little for something.
 The guy wouldn’t have sold it to you if he wasn’t making a profit.
-And now you’ve got that beautiful leather bag you’ve always wanted – at a price you’re probably both happy with.
+And you’ve got the intricately designed lantern you wanted – at a price you’re probably both happy with.